scribble-rs/scribble.rs/README.md

 docker run -p <port-number>:<port-number> biosmarcel/scribble.rs --portHTTP=<port-number>
 ```

+Here's a [user-contributed walkthrough](https://gist.github.com/gitname/601d52bc1d39028c83586ad5b24589ba) of the process of deploying this Docker container to a Digital Ocean droplet.

 ## nginx

 Since Scribble.rs uses WebSockets, when running it behind an nginx reverse proxy, you have to configure nginx to support that.